How Essential Oils Work

 The olfactory nerves are very much like other nerves and organs in the body.
 They also respond to electrical signals and impulses that form coded messages that are dispatched to various areas of the body.
-This may be why some oil inhalation will increase endorphin, neurotransmitter and antibody production.
-Only in 1989 was it discovered that the amygdala plays a major role in storing and releasing emotional trauma, and only odor or fragrance stimulation has a profound affect in triggering a response with this gland.
+This may be why some oil inhalation will increase endorphin, neurotransmitter, and antibody production.
+Only in 1989 was it discovered that the amygdala plays a major role in storing and releasing emotional trauma, and only odor or fragrance stimulation has a profound effect in triggering a response with this gland.

 Dr. Joseph Ledoux, of the New York Medical University, feels that this could be major break-through in releasing emotional trauma.
 People who have turbinate problems, such as a deviated septum, polyps, or who have had nose surgery, may have a very difficult or impossible time detecting the complete odor.
-The same holds true for people who have worn a lot of make-up, perfume and cologne or used hair sprays, hair coloring, perms and other products with synthetic odors.
+The same holds true for people who have worn a lot of make-up, perfume, and cologne or used hair sprays, hair coloring, perms, and other products with synthetic odors.
 Many olfactory hairs respond to only one kind of odor molecule, and simultaneously others will respond to several different kinds of odors.
 This tells us that not all of the receptors are stimulated at the same time in the presence of odorous vapors.

-Fragrance is one of man’s greatest enjoyments, bringing back memories of past experience
+The fragrance is one of man’s greatest enjoyments, bringing back memories of past experience

-and creating a feeling of security, grounding and well-being.
+and creating a feeling of security, grounding, and well-being.

 – Copyright 1996-2000 Dr. Gary Young